needle-mirror/com.unity.package-manager-ui/Documentation/package-manager-ui.md

  - When you remove a package, any editor or runtime functionality which it implemented is no longer available.

 <a name="PackManDisable"></a>
-### Disabling a Unity module
+### Disabling a built-in package
 ![Disable button](Images/PackageManagerUI-DisableButton.png)

-To disable a module:
+To disable a built-in package:
  1. Open the Project Manager window.
  2. Click the **In Project** button if you are in **All** mode.
  3. Expand the **Built In Packages** list in the left pane.
- 4. Select the module you want to remove from the **Built In Packages** list.
-The module information appears in the Details pane.
+ 4. Select the package you want to remove from the **Built In Packages** list.
+Its information appears in the Details pane.
  5. Click the **Disable** button.
-When the progress bar finishes, the module disappears from the list.
+When the progress bar finishes, the package disappears from the list.

-**Note:** When you disable a module, the corresponding Unity functionality is no longer available:
+**Note:** When you disable a built-in package, the corresponding Unity functionality is no longer available:
-- If you use a Scripting API implemented by a disabled module, you get compiler errors.
+- If you use a Scripting API implemented by a disabled package, you get compiler errors.
-- Components implemented by that module are disabled too.
+- Components implemented by that built-in package are disabled too.
 You cannot add them to any GameObjects.
 If you have a GameObject that already has one of these components, Unity ignores them in Play mode.
 You can see them in the Inspector window but they are greyed out to indicate that they are not available.
 - When building a game, Unity strips all disabled components.
-For build targets which support engine code stripping (like WebGL, iOS, and Android), Unity doesn't add any code from a disabled module.
+For build targets which support engine code stripping (like WebGL, iOS, and Android), Unity doesn't add any code from a disabled built-in package.

 <a name="PackManUpdate"></a>
 ### Updating an installed package